Data Privacy Statement

-(2) We process the following data: The type of browser used, the browser version, the operating system used, the country of origin, date and time of the server request, the number of visits, the time spent on the website, the external links activated and the documents called up.
+(2) We process the following data: The type of browser used, the browser version, the operating system used, the country of origin, date and time of the server request, the number of visits, the time spent on the website, the internal and external links activated and the documents called and downloaded.